aliasfour2020/practitionerGuidetoDeepWork/digitialDeclutter.md

     * use website blocking browser extensions
     * use application blocking software
 * Understand these are optional technologies
-    * No will will die if you don't check Twitter.
+    * No one will die if you don't check Twitter.
     * That email can wait from the recuriter.
     * This is the best use of your time, fight the urge to be constantly connected.